bejminliou/cis22c-project/README.md

 * **User Management:** Create and manage user accounts (U.S. Presidents).
 Includes profile information, friend lists, and interests.
 * **Friend Connections:**  Users can add and remove friends.
 * **Friend Search:** Search for users by name or shared interests.
-* **Friend Recommendations:**  Friend recommendations based on network proximity and shared interests, using a Breadth-First Search (BFS) algorithm (?) on the friend graph.
+* **Friend Recommendations:**  Friend recommendations based on network proximity and shared interests, done using Breadth-First Search (BFS) the friend graph and an algorithm considering interests.
 * **Data Persistence:**  User data is loaded from and saved to a file.

 ## Data Structures